 A good working relationship between your business and its IT support company brings great benefits.
-You can learn how to use IT effectively and prevent problems rather than 'fire fighting' when they do occur
+You can learn how to use IT effectively and prevent problems rather than 'firefight' when they do occur

 Start out right with your IT support company